 The curve of the pad also makes for an easy target for the person who is kicking the pads.
 Top King makes excellent Muay Thai equipment and these Thai pads live up to their high standards.

-If you don’t like Fairtex, this is another good pair of kick pads that will last you.
+So if you don’t like Fairtex, this is another good pair of kick-pads that will last you.

 If you want to get a good pair of Thai pads that will last years, these Top King curved pads are the ideal choice.
 These pads are made in Thailand are built to last.
 These are my favorite Thai pads to kick because of the strong feedback they give on every kick.
 There is definitely a reason why Top King is a premium Muay Thai brand.
 I suggest you invest the money and buy these pads if you need to replace your old ones.